cubait/cuba-component-forgot-password/README.md

 No action is required if upgrading an existing project, or your `Anonymous` role is already configured with the needed roles.
 Please see the paragraph *Setup the Anonymous role* in the *Usage* section, for instructions on how to setup a new CUBA 6.9 project.

+**2.0.0**
+- The `loginWindow` screen has been refactored to follow the changes made in CUBA 6.10 for the new *Hover* theme.
+You need to change your code if you have extended this screen, otherwise no action is required.
+- The extended `allowAnonymous` attribute in _rest-services.xml_ file has been removed.
+Please use the `anonymousAllowed` standard attribute introduced in CUBA 6.10 instead.
+  Remember to change the attribute `xmlns="http://schemas.haulmont.com/cuba/rest-services-v2-ext.xsd"` in your _rest-services.xml_ to the standard `xmlns="http://schemas.haulmont.com/cuba/rest-services-v2.xsd"` one.

 ## Supported DBMS engines